Parkland Dedication Bylaw Update

 Is there a document that tracks wording changes from the previous by-law?
 I would like to be able to comment specifically on any changes.

-Susan Watson asked about 2 years ago
+Susan Watson asked almost 3 years ago

 Hi Susan,